Lavabas/Lake-Ice-Cover-Monitoring-Using-Sentinel-1-SAR/README.md

 2. Weekly aggregation helps in identifying seasonal trends more clearly
 3. This workflow is scalable and can be applied to other lakes globally
 4. Integration of GEE + Python enables efficient handling of large spatiotemporal datasets

-Use multi-polarization SAR (VV + VH) for improved accuracy

-Validate results with in-situ observations